JenArmenta/technical-writing-portfolio/README.md

-# Welcome to my technical writing portfolio!
+# Welcome to my writing portfolio!

 Visit my Wiki pages to see writing samples and learn more about me: